-- (i) During FY22, Mr Herrero was granted long term incentives as set out at 9.2 above, including performance rights vesting over the financial years 2022, 2023 and 2024.
-Whilst the value of the performance rights were granted as at November 2021, the number of performance rights granted under each tranche of the grant has been determined at the start of each performance period, with tranche 1 determined at 23 November 2021, tranche 2 determined on 4 July 2022, and tranche 3 determined on 3 July 2023 based on the 30 day VWAP of Lovisa shares at that date.
-The total potential value of the long term incentive at inception across the 3 year term was \$68 million, including \$57.2 million performance rights (as set out above) and \$10.8m in cash settled incentives. - (ii) During FY23, Mr Lauder was granted an LTI Award comprising 3 Tranches vesting over the period FY23 to FY25, to a total value of \$325,000, comprising Performance Rights granted across the 3 tranches totalling \$162,500 resulting in the grant of a total of 11,607 Performance Rights, and a cash component also totalling \$162,500. - (iii) The maximum value of performance rights yet to vest is determined based on the amount of the grant date fair value that is yet to be expensed.
-The minimum value of share rights yet to vest is nil since the shares will be forfeited if the vesting conditions are not met. - (iv) 100% vesting of rights and options is known at the date of this report.
+(i) During FY22, Mr Herrero was granted long term incentives as set out at 9.2 above, including performance rights vesting over the financial years 2022, 2023 and 2024.
+Whilst the value of the performance rights were granted as at November 2021, the number of performance rights granted under each tranche of the grant has been determined at the start of each performance period, with tranche 1 determined at 23 November 2021, tranche 2 determined on 4 July 2022, and tranche 3 determined on 3 July 2023 based on the 30 day VWAP of Lovias shares at that date.
+The total potential value of the long term incentive at inception across the 3 year term was \$68 million, including \$57.2 million performance rights (as set out above) and \$10.8m in cash settled incentives.

+(ii) During FY23, Mr Lauder was granted an LTI Award comprising 3 Tranches vesting over the period FY23 to FY25, to a total value of \$325,000, comprising Performance Rights granted across the 3 tranches totalling \$162,500 resulting in the grant of a total of 11,607 Performance Rights, and a cash component also totalling \$162,500.
+During FY24, Mr Lauder was granted an LTI Award comprising 3 Tranches vesting over the period FY24 to FY26, to a total value of \$341,250 at calculation date, comprising Performance Rights granted across the 3 tranches based on an allocation at calculation date of \$170,625 resulting in the grant of a total of 8,692 Performance Rights (with a fair value at grant date of \$186,271), and a cash component totalling \$170,625.

+(iii) The maximum value of performance rights yet to vest is determined based on the amount of the grant date fair value that is yet to be expensed.
+The minimum value of share rights yet to vest is nil since the shares will be forfeited if the vesting conditions are not met.

+(iv) Vesting of rights and options is known at the date of this report for these tranches, as detailed elsewhere in this report.